mattyoung101/omicron/documentation/docs/omicam.md

 ![Omicam logo](images/omicam_logo_dark.png)
-One of the biggest innovation Team Omicron brings this year is our advanced, custom developed vision and localisation application called _Omicam_.
-Omicam handles the complex process of detecting the ball and goals, determining the robot's position on the field as well as encoding/transmitting this information, in one codebase.
+One of the biggest innovation Team Omicron brings this year is our high-performance, custom vision and localisation application (i.e. camera) called _Omicam_.
+Omicam handles the complex process of detecting the ball and goals, determining the robot's position on the field as well as encoding/transmitting this information, all in one highly optimised codebase.

 The application is developed mostly in C, with some C++ code to interface with OpenCV.
 It runs on the LattePanda Delta 432 single board computer and uses Linux (Xubuntu 18.04) as its OS.